nus-cs2030/1718-s2/docs/lec10.md

     System.out.println(howMany + " " + Duration.between(start,stop).toMillis() + " ms");
 ```

-The code above measures roughly the time it takes to count the number of primes below 1,000,000.
-On my iMac, it takes about 300-320 ms.  If I remove `parallel()`, it takes about 500 ms.  So we gain about 36 - 40% performance.
+The code above measures roughly the time it takes to count the number of primes between 2 million and 3 million.
+On my iMac, it takes slightly more than 1 seconds.
+If I remove `parallel()`, it takes about 450-550 ms.  So we gain about 50% performance.

 Can we parallelize some more?
 Remember how we implement `isPrime`[^2]